arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. In the **Add New .NET Framework 4.5 Role Project** dialog box, select the **Cache Worker Role** template.
 Name the role **CacheWorkerRole**, and then click **Add**.

-	>**Note:** All Cache hosts in your Cloud Service share their runtime states via a Windows Azure Blob Storage.
+	>**Note:** All Cache hosts in your Cloud Service share their runtime states via a Microsoft Azure Blob Storage.
 By default, a cache worker role is configured to use development storage.
 You can change this setting in the **Caching** tab on the role property page.

 1. Select **File | Save All** from the menu or press **Ctrl + Shift + S** to save all changes.

 	>**Note:** When you add the new **Cache Worker Role** project, some files within the solution are modified but not saved to disk.
 Make sure to save all changes before continuing with the next task.
 <a name="Ex1Task3" />

-#### Task 3 - Configuring Session State Using Windows Azure Cache Service ####
+#### Task 3 - Configuring Session State Using Microsoft Azure Cache Service ####

-In this task, you will change the Session State provider to take advantage of the Windows Azure Cache as the storage mechanism.
+In this task, you will change the Session State provider to take advantage of the Microsoft Azure Cache as the storage mechanism.
 This requires adding the appropriate assemblies to the **CloudShop** project and then updating the corresponding configuration in the **Web.config** file.

 1. In Visual Studio Express 2013 for Web, open **Package Manager Console** from the **Tools** | **Library Package Manager**.